gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 A modification of GR where $$\sqrt{-g} = 1$$ is fixed.

-The cosmological constant becomes an integration constant — not determined by the action.
+The cosmological constant becomes an integration constant, not determined by the action.

-Does not solve the fine-tuning problem — just reframes it.
+Does not solve the fine-tuning problem.
+It just reframes it.

 **6. Self-tuning mechanisms:**

 Dynamical mechanisms where a scalar field adjusts to cancel the vacuum energy.

-Most attempts fail —
+Most attempts fail.
-they require additional fine-tuning or are inconsistent.
+They require additional fine-tuning or are inconsistent.

 **7. String landscape:**